How Do I Know If I Am Facing A Drug Charge At The Federal Or State Level?

 If someone is facing federal drug charges in federal court, it means that the feds have deemed that they should deal with it as opposed to the state, which typically means it's a more serious case involving more quantities of drugs than the state usually deals with.
 It could involve interstate commerce or RICO violations.

-If the federal government has decided to prosecute you for a drug case, it's very serious and you need to get an attorney who has dealt with these federal drug cases before.
-A lot of times you are looking at mandatory minimum sentences.
+If the federal government has decided to prosecute you for a drug case, it's very serious, and you need to get an attorney who has dealt with these federal drug cases before.
+A lot of times, you look at mandatory minimum sentences.

-There is a whole chart that has been developed related to different types of drugs, the amount of drugs and whether you have a prior criminal record.
-These are the factors that will determine how much time you are looking at; whether you are looking at a five year or a 10 year or even a 20 years mandatory minimum.
+There is a whole chart that has been developed related to different types of drugs, the amount of drugs, and whether you have a prior criminal record.
+These factors will determine how much time you are looking at, whether you are looking at a five-year, 10-year, or even a 20-year mandatory minimum.

 What Happens If Indicted On a Federal Drug-Related Charge?

 After you have been indicted on a federal drug-related charge, you will go to court for a detention hearing.
-The judge will determine whether or not you will be detained for the pendency of your case, meaning while the case is pending.
+The judge will determine whether you will be detained for the duration of your case.

-Some sort of conditions can be met that can get you out, such as a property bond or a signature bond.
-There are a number of different things that can be utilized in order to get you out of custody.
-Obviously, you are going to want to have your criminal defense attorney use those things for you so you can get out.
+Some conditions can be met that can get you out, such as a property bond or a signature bond.
+Several different things can be utilized to get you out of custody.
+You will want your criminal defense attorney to use those things for you so you can get out.

 Once the detention hearing is over, you will be assigned to a particular judge in the jurisdiction where your case is pending; that judge's rules will basically control the flow of the case from there.
 Your criminal defense attorney will know how to handle that assuming they are familiar with that particular judge or that particular jurisdiction.